England Ireland Find Havens

 Image: Ronald Saunders via CC BY-SA 2.0

-A useful set of additional marks that leisure craft may make use of are the Solent's primary yellow race marker buoys.
-These charted marks are set in place from predominantly March through to November and typically lit with a Fl.Y4s signature.
-With the exceptions of the race marks off Hill Head and on the East Knoll, there is ample water for a vessel carrying a draft of up to 2 metres LAT up to these racing buoys.
+The Solent's primary yellow race marker buoys are an additional set of marks that leisure craft may avail of.
+These charted marks are predominantly set in place from March through to November and typically lit with a Fl.Y4s signature.
+With the exceptions of the race marks off Hill Head and on the East Knoll, there is ample water at the Lowest Astronomical Tide for a vessel carrying a draft of up to 2 metres to move around these racing buoys.
 However, that is not to say all marks are charted, lit or in deep water.
-Racing marks situated close in on the shoreline and pot markers cannot be relied on to be illuminated or to indicate deep water.
-Those intending upon coming well off the main channels at times of low visibility should bear this in mind.
+Racing marks close to the shoreline and pot markers cannot be relied on to be illuminated or indicate deep water.
+Those intending to venture off the main channels at times of low visibility should bear this in mind.

-In our detailed overview, we highlight key shoreline features inside of the primary lateral marks and the race buoys.
-Although all of these dangers are buoyed and easily avoided, they become important when a vessel is struggling against an adverse tide.
-During these times many vessels are forced to come inshore to get out of the main run and make the best of it.
-To support this purpose, we make a note of key dangers so they may be found more easily on a chart or plotter.
+Our detailed overview highlights the key shoreline features inside of the primary lateral marks and the race buoys.
+Although these dangers are buoyed and easily avoided, they become essential when a vessel struggles to make way against an adverse tide.
+During these times, many vessels must come inshore to get out of the main tidal run and make the best of it.
+To support this purpose, we note key dangers so they may be found more efficiently on a chart or your plotter.

-The Solent’s underwater dangers present much less of a concern to the helmsman than it’s quickly shifting topography of above water dangers.
-Hosting several of England’s largest commercial ports, The Solent and Southampton Water has a successive stream of very large ships moving in, out and around what is effectively a small stretch of water.
-These include deeply-laden tankers, large container vessels and passenger cruise vessels that are spatially challenged in these waters and particularly so when coming alongside.
-In addition to the large ships, there are a host of fast moving ferries that quickly ply their way back and forth between mainland ports and those on the Isle of Wight.
-Add to this the amount of pleasure craft, especially during race weeks or on a summer’s weekend, and the key feature of navigation will, as often as not, be to keep clear of other vessels.
+The Solent's underwater dangers present much less of a concern to the helm than its quickly shifting topography of above-water dangers.
+Hosting several of England's most significant commercial ports, The Solent and Southampton Water have a successive stream of huge ships moving in, out and around what is effectively a small stretch of water.
+These include deeply laden tankers, large container vessels, and passenger cruise vessels that are spatially challenged in these waters, mainly when coming alongside.
+In addition to the large ships, many fast-moving ferries plying their way back and forth between mainland ports and those on the Isle of Wight.
+Add to this the amount of pleasure craft, especially during race weeks or on a summer's weekend when great shoals of them cut across the waterway, and the key feature of navigation will, as often as not, be to keep clear of other vessels.

 Yacht passing a ferry in the approaches to Lymington in the western Solent